needle-mirror/com.unity.xr.interaction.toolkit/Documentation~/samples.md

 This sample is installed into the default location for package samples, in the `Assets\Samples\XR Interaction Toolkit\[version]\Starter Assets` folder.
 You can move these Assets to a different location.

 This sample contains an [Input Action Asset](https://docs.unity3d.com/Packages/com.unity.inputsystem@1.3/manual/ActionAssets.html) that contains [Actions](https://docs.unity3d.com/Packages/com.unity.inputsystem@1.3/manual/Actions.html) with typical [Input Bindings](https://docs.unity3d.com/Packages/com.unity.inputsystem@1.3/manual/ActionBindings.html) for use with behaviors in the XR Interaction Toolkit that read input.
+This sample also includes XR Origin, teleport, and interactable sample prefabs.

 This sample also contains [Presets](https://docs.unity3d.com/Manual/Presets.html) for behaviors that use actions to streamline their configuration.